Carrie transferred to Hood the spring semester of 2018. Since then, she has been actively involved in campus activities and student life.

 Twenty-two resident assistants (RAs), including five Head RAs, are employed in the five residence halls.
 While each RA is responsible for a specific floor or area, all RAs work as a team to serve the larger student community.
 RAs are available to students who have personal or academic concerns, are having problems with their roommates or just need a helpful listening ear for advice, guidance or referral.
 RAs also plan programs, disseminate information and work to build a positive community in the residence halls by enforcing behavioral expectations.
 RAs serve in a duty rotation within their assigned building each evening.
 Each RA reports to one of the three area coordinators.

-Qualifications for the RA position include:
+Some qualifications for the RA position include the following:

 - Undergraduate, sophomore class status or higher at the start of employment.

 - Cumulative Grade Point Average (GPA) requirement of at least 2.50, and must maintain a 2.50 minimum GPA each semester.